EndPointCorp/end-point-blog/2013/10/28/full-page-caching-in-interchange-5.html.md

 #### Cacheable Redirects

 Any code that issues a redirect must do so consistently with respect to its URL.
 Any redirect will cache the http code and, if issued conditionally, will force all users accessing the cached resource to also redirect.
 This practice is seen often in Interchange catalogs, particularly when monitoring pages that are restricted to logged-in users.
-In summary, it's OK to cache redirects, but just make sure that a given URL is either always, or never, redirected.
+In summary, it’s OK to cache redirects, but just make sure that a given URL is either always, or never, redirected.

-#### Profile and "Click" Code
+#### Profile and “Click” Code

 It is common practice to define profile and click code in scratch variables.
 This is particularly true for click code defined with the [button] tag, which while convenient causes the click action to be defined under the hood in scratch space.
-In order for these event-driven features to work, the resource must compile that code and seed it in the session in anticipation of the user's next actions.
+In order for these event-driven features to work, the resource must compile that code and seed it in the session in anticipation of the user’s next actions.
 If those resources are cached, those important features are never added to the session as the result of a page load and, so, none of the actions will work.

 All use of [button] or [set] to produce click or profile code should be moved into the profile files (typically found in etc/profile.*).
 There they are added to the Interchange global configuration at compile time and are thus available to all users without regard to the state of their sessions.
 This is good practice generally since it is often easy (particularly with [button]) to have multiple actions map to the same scratch key.
 When that happens, a user going through the browser back button can get invalid results on actions taken because the click or profile definitions have changed with respect to the anticipated such actions on the current page.